 It used to be that credit cards were very simple and straightforward, with each company issuing one card, and secured credit cards Australia not a part of the scene yet.
 Nowadays each card company offers multiple cards, each with its own features.
 This can get quite confusing when it comes time to apply for a card.
-The best way to handle this is to find out everything you can about the different types of credit cards available.
+The right way to handle this is to find out everything you can about the different types of credit cards available.

 If you imagine yourself paying off your credit card balance almost every month without fail, and spending at least $10,000 or so on your card a year, then a rewards credit card is without a doubt the ultimate card type for you.

+Reward program cards allow you to accumulate points every time you use your card.
+Rewards points can be cashed in for Cash, Petrol, Flights, Upgrades on Flights, Supermarket vouchers, electronics and many other items.
+They generally have higher interest rates as well.
 Rewards credit cards allow customers to go shopping and collect points that they can use towards travel, merchandise and services.
 Each card has its own affiliate company, so you will need to shop around and find a card that offers points you can actually use.

-Some of the types of Reward programs include:
+Some of the types of reward programs include:

-- Petrol Credit Cards – These cards allow you to get discounts on your petrol purchases, all other items at the service stations and cashback on things you spend everywhere else.
+- Petrol credit cards.
+These cards allow you to get discounts on your petrol purchases, all other items at the service stations and cashback on things you spend everywhere else.
 If you buy a lot of petrol and groceries then this card can save you a lot of money if it makes sense.

-- Frequent Flyer Points Credit Cards – Are you a frequent international traveller?
+- Frequent flyer points credit cards.
+Are you a frequent international traveller?
 These cards allow you to accumulate credit card QFF points that can be redeemed for seat upgrades to business or first-class, pay for tickets or purchase other items on the Qantas Frequent Flyer Program.

-- Cashback Cards – Cash is one thing that is great to get back on any credit card because it means you are getting a discount on whatever you buy.
+- Cashback cards.
+Cash is one thing that is great to get back on any credit card because it means you are getting a discount on whatever you buy.
 Cash is repaid back on your card at the end of each month.

-- Supermarket Credit Cards – You gotta buy groceries!
+- Supermarket credit cards.
+You gotta buy groceries!
 So you may as well save some money when you do it.
 With the Woolworths card you earn shopping cards that are immediately redeemable at Woolworths and the other related stores in their group.
 Example, To get a $20 shopping card you would need to spend:

 $3,448 at non Woolworths stores

 $1,724 at stores and groups related to Woolworths

-- $1,149.33 at Woolworths itself
+$1,149.33 at Woolworths itself

 Reward Credit Card Offer

 Accelerate your Qantas Frequent Flyer points with an ANZ Frequent Flyer Credit Card.
 Earn up to 1.00 points per $1 spent on purchases.

-- 19.39% p.a. on purchases
+- 19.99% p.a. on purchases

-- Cash Advance Rate of 20.99% p.a.
+- Cash Advance Rate of 21.49% p.a.

-- 44 days interest free
+- Up to 44 days interest free

 - Minimum Income Requirement of $15,000 p.a.